malk1510/Itoa_and_Atoi/README.md

 The build system comprises a makefile which has MSP432 as its only platfrom override other than the Host.

+Here, atoi and itoa functions have been written with the help of various memory manipulation fucntions I have written in the file 'memory.c' in the folder 'include'.

 To run the atoi and itoa conversion, there are tests and executions present in the 'course1.c' file inside the 'include' folder, which will execute all these operations.